Killing of Paul Kessler: Perpetrator

 Alnaji's lawyer stated that, while they did not contest an altercation occurred, Kessler was combative toward the pro-Palestinian protesters, Alnaji had not caused Kessler to fall, and was between six and eight feet from Kessler when he fell.
 The prosecution has not found evidence that Alnaji had committed a hate crime, and in a May 2024 press release they stated “While antisemitic hate speech was heard at the November 5, 2023, rally, there is no evidence those words were said by Alnaji”.

 Alnaji, a professor of computer science at Moorpark College, had previously expressed pro-Palestinian views on social media.
 Shortly after his arrest, his biography was removed from the Moorpark College website and the Ventura County Community College District placed him on administrative leave.

-In June 2024, Alnaji pled not guilty to; 'Involuntary Manslaughter', and 'Battery Causing Serious Bodily Injury', both felonies.
+In June 2024, Alnaji pleaded not guilty to involuntary manslaughter, and Battery, both felonies.
+On May 5, 2026, one week before his scheduled jury trial, Aljani changed his plea to guilty, on felony charges of involuntary manslaughter and battery with serious bodily injury.

+In July 2026, Alnaji was sentenced to a year in county jail, followed by two years of probation.
+The Ventura County prosecutor objected to the sentence, saying that "the circumstances of this case and the death that resulted" should have been punished with incarceration in state prison.